Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 - compile and run GCompris
 - modify GCompris QML code to have access to its components (GUI elements)

-A few modifications to Selenium-AT-SPI allowed the last problems to be solved (adding slider access and handling utf8 character problems) and Selenium-AT-SPI is now able to repeatidly test all the activities needed for the next Blue Angle eco-label test.
+A few modifications to Selenium-AT-SPI allowed the last problems to be solved (adding slider access and handling utf8 character problems) and Selenium-AT-SPI is now able to repeatedly test all the activities needed for the next Blue Angel eco-label test.

 {{< video src="/blog/videos/kde-eco-test-gcompris-selenium-script.webm" controls=true autoplay=false loop=false >}}
 {{< container class="text-center" >}} Video: Replication of KdeEcoTest script for GCompris.
 (Video from Nitin Tejuja published under a CC-BY-SA-4.0 license.) {{< /container >}}